-To achieve the third level of protection, Level (3), provide concrete cover in accordance with FDOT requirements, epoxy seal joints between segments, or enclose the tendon within the hollow box girder.
+To achieve the third level of protection, Level (3), provide concrete cover in accordance with FDOT requirements or enclose the tendon within the hollow box girder.
 Refer to Strategy 4 "Watertight Bridges" below for these requirements.
 Also, in order to accommodate internal tendons, adopt recommended clearances, dimensions and details herein (Sections 1.13 and 1.14 below).